 What to See in Russia

 - I am going to sound banal, but start with Moscow and Saint Petersburg.
 First, you cannot go to Russia and not see those cities, it just doesn’t make any sense.
-The amount of historical and cultural sites both Moscow and Saint Petersburg have per square meter is mind-blowing.
+The amount of historical and cultural sites in Moscow is mind-blowing.
 And Saint Petersburg with its beautiful churches, hidden courtyards, and majestic palaces is one of the most romantic cities in Europe.
 You can spend a month in each city and still not cover all the attractions.
 And second, these are the two cities easiest to explore if you don’t speak Russian.
 Street signs, metro map and stations names, menus in restaurants are all translated into English.

 - Don’t limit yourself with Moscow and Saint Petersburg.
 Just think of it: Russia is THE largest country in the world and takes up 1/6 of the land mass.
 There is innumerable amount of beautiful towns and villages, forests and mountains, lakes and rivers to explore.
 Some of the places on my personal wish list are the Golden Ring of Russia, Sochi, Kazan, Lake Baikal, Altai region, and Kamchatka.
 Also, consider visiting my home of Ekaterinburg.